islom2202/single-page-developer-portfolio/README.md

 </svg>
 ~~~
 ## 9. Regex
- "https://regex101.com/" website for practicing your Regular Expression.
+ "https://regex101.com/" website for testing nad practicing your Regular Expression.
 To make it visibly appealing and understandable, please read md file in local VS-Code or some other platform.
 1. Reqular expressions start with '/' and end with '/'.
 For example this **/ninja/** will math this:
 -<p>
 <mark>ninja</mark>ninja